dakiketan/Shop_List/README.md

-This project was bootstrapped with Create React App, using the Redux and Redux Toolkit template.
+This project was Create using React App, using the Redux and Redux Toolkit template.

 Available Scripts
 In the project directory, you can run: